petra-bios/flutter_webview_plugin/README.md

 **_Warning:_** Don't use this in production.

-Note that on iOS, you need to add new key to `ios/Runner/Info.plist`
+Note that on iOS you you need to add new key to `ios/Runner/Info.plist`

 ```xml
 <key>NSAppTransportSecurity</key>